tinkerbell/tinkerbell-docs/docs/setup/on-bare-metal-with-docker.md

 ## Time to Party

 At this point let me point you to the ["Local with Vagrant"](/setup/local-vagrant#starting-tinkerbell) setup guide because you have everything you need to play with Tinkerbell.
-Enjoy
+Enjoy!